wp-plugins/authorizenet-aim-payment-gateway-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This Payment Gateway For WooCommerce extends the functionality of WooCommerce to accept payments from credit/debit cards on your checkout page using Authorize.net AIM Integration.
+Plugin extends the functionality of WooCommerce to accept payments from credit/debit cards on your checkout page using Authorize.net AIM Integration.

 == Description ==